scriban/scriban/doc/runtime.md

 #### Imports a .NET object instance

-You can easily import a .NET object instance (including its properties and methods) into a `ScriptObject`
+You can easily import a .NET object instance (including its public properties and methods) into a `ScriptObject`

 Let's define a standard .NET object:

   ```C#
   public class MyObject